 Click here to read the letter on OnlineOpen and click on the link below to watch a video regarding RCUK compliance.

 Papers submitted to Ecological Entomology should be original research papers on insect ecology.
 See Aims and Scope for more details.
-Full-length Original articles, Short Communications, and Reviews are welcomed.
+Full-length Original articles, Short Communications, Opinion articles and Reviews are welcomed.

-Papers should be in clear concise English and written in the passive voice.
+Papers should be in clear concise English.
 Original Articles should not exceed 6000 words of text (12 printed pages) but longer papers of particular merit may be accepted.
 Short Communications should not exceed 1500 words (see below for more details).
 Papers submitted must not have been published or accepted for publication by any other journal.